What we look for in Middletown tenants

 Our recommendation

-After the background check is reviewed we make a recommendation to the owner based upon our experience as property managers in Middletown and the information that we have verified.
-Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is finished we make a recommendation to the landlord based upon our experience as property managers in Middletown and the information which we have verified.
+Ultimately the owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Our Guide to Real Estate is a helpful resource for anyone who wants to investigate real estate facts about Middletown and surrounding communities.
-The Guide to Real Estate includes data about what has sold and what is currently listed, as well as a couple of surprising facts that you may not know.
-In addition, our Guide has quite a few of the aspects of residing in Middletown.
-Of course, all of this is helpful for buyers and sellers, but rental investors and tenants may also find these resources to be quite eye-opening.
+Nesbitt Realty's Guide to Real Estate is a handy tool for anyone who wants to find out more about Middletown and nearby areas.
+The Guide to Real Estate has information about what has sold and what is currently listed, as well as many surprising facts that you may not know.
+Not to mention, our Guide spotlights many of the elements of living in Middletown.
+Of course, all of this is helpful for buyers and sellers, but real estate investors and tenants will also find these resources to be very edifying.

 Our Broker Will Nesbitt